noahcreany/noahcreany.github.io/_pages/cv.md

   - *Landscape and Urban Planning.
 2021-Present*

 - **Working Groups**
   - *Review Workshop Facilitator IPBES*.
+(2021)
-(2021)<br> Assisted in organizing and collecting comments from a North American panel of Reviewers for the International Panel on Biodiversity and Ecosystem Services (IPBES) Values Assessment Report.
+      - Assisted in organizing and collecting comments from a North American panel of Reviewers for the International Panel on Biodiversity and Ecosystem Services (IPBES) Values Assessment Report.

 - **Training**
   -*Sustainable Trail Design & Monitoring Webinar.
+Great Basin Institute.
+(2020)*
-Great Basin Institute.* (2020)<br> Delivered a webinar to Great Basin Institute/Nevada Conservation Corps AmeriCorps crew leaders on Sustainable Trail Design, Recreation Ecology, and GIS analysis and trail design tools.
+     - Delivered a webinar to Great Basin Institute/Nevada Conservation Corps AmeriCorps crew leaders on Sustainable Trail Design, Recreation Ecology, and GIS analysis and trail design tools.

 - **Volunteering**
   - *Emergency Medical Fund Liaison & Treasurer.
 Graduate Student Council.
-2019-2021*
+(2019-2021)*
     - Oversee budget for USU College of Natural Resources Graduate Student Emergency Medical Fund Scholarship which provides financial assistance to graduate students.
   - *Nordic United.
-2017-Present*
+(2017-2024)t*
     - Volunteer trail groomer for Nordic trails in Logan, UT and assisted with preparation and organization of a backcountry ski-mountaineering race.
 Nordic United advocates for human-powered winter recreation on the Cache National Forest.